Cookadle/cart253/frogfrogfrog/README.md

 - Catch flies until you can't
 **Can you get to 3000?**

  Instructions for Ping Pong Frog:
--Move the paddle with the up and down key arrows -Catch the flies
+- Move the paddle with the up and down key arrows
+- Catch flies until you can't
 **-Can you get to 35 or will the AI beat you?**

 General: